kbindesh/eks-bootcamp/06-namespaces.md

 # Kubernetes Namespaces

-In this section, following topics are demonstrated:
+In this section, you will learn the following concepts:

 - Namespace Overview
 - Listing Namespaces